JonnyOThan/TweakScale/Docs/announcement.md

-// ROUGH DRAFT!

-WARNING: DO NOT use this on your existing saves or craft files without backing them up first.
+**WARNING:** DO NOT use this on your existing saves or craft files without backing them up first.
 While I'm pretty sure I can eventually address all the game-breaking issues I'm also pretty sure I haven't yet, and saving your stuff with this version and then trying to go back to other versions will most likely not work

 # What is this?

 TweakScale is a mod that allows you to rescale parts in the vessel editor.
 All of their stats and properties are affected realistically - tanks contain more fuel, engines get stronger, solar panels produce more power, etc.  It's one of KSP's oldest mods and has been maintained by many different people over the years.

 I've forked pellinor's version of TweakScale and updated it for modern KSP to provide a simpler and streamlined version.
-My plan is to eventually offer this as an alternative to the current version of TweakScale.
 I've paid special attention to the following areas:

 ## User experience